 With RFP responses, your legal team will be involved at some point.
 Specific wording must be used to stay in line with certain legalities.
 Legal might come in during the review process or to answer legal questions.

 Collaboration with your legal team is much easier with RFP software.
 There is always a healthy amount of redlining in Google and Word docs when legal chimes in with feedback.
 This can all be handled within a solution to make communication and finalization easier on everyone.

-Past responses that are “legal team approved” can be stored in your answer library as well to populate responses with correct information.
+Past responses that are “legal team approved” can be stored in your Content Library as well to populate responses with correct information.
 That way legal only has to perform a quick review rather than repeating themselves every time a similar question arises.

 General Requirements / Situational Requirements

 Speaking of repetition, general requirements are the questions you have answered thousands of times on every other RFP for your product or service.
 They can be disqualifiers or “knock-out” questions you plow through quickly.

 On the other hand, situational requirements are gaining popularity with RFPs.
 With these questions you respond to a scenario, rather than just saying “yes” or “we have this feature.”
 The issuer might spell out a problem and ask you the following:

 - How would your software handle this situation?

 - How would your solution solve this problem?